corinwagen/TrumpTweets/models.md

 - Topic scores
 - Sentiment

 Predictors were combined by day, and each day's data was supplemented with the previous n days' data, where d, the 'lookback', was a hyperparameter of the model.
 The resultant dataset was standardized and divided into a train dataset (first x days) and a test dataset (last 208 days).
-In order to mitigate some of the overfitting that might be caused by a small training dataset, we augmented the training datset through addition of noise to create a dataset k times larger than the original dataset (where k was 50, 100, or 500--see analysis section).
+In order to mitigate some of the overfitting that might be caused by a small training dataset, we augmented the training datset through addition of noise to create a dataset k-fold larger than the original dataset (where k was 50, 100, or 500--see analysis section).

+###### Responses:

 Several different types of response data were modeled with these predictors: (1) Stock Market, (2) Bonds, (3) Gold, (4) Cryptocurrencies and Exchange Rates.
 These will each be addressed in turn.
 First, we will show the performance of each predictor dataset on each response set, and second in this and the analysis section on Chinese stocks and Gold, we will further investigate combinations of predictor sets in predicting these particular response variables.

+###### Architecture & Training:

-The model architecture is a multi-layer neural network with l layers and n nodes per layer.
-To test each of the predictor sets individualy, an initial model was build with l=3 and n=32.
-After the initial models were trained, these hyperparameters were varied and performance was measured (see below)
+The model architecture is a multi-layer dense neural network with l layers and n nodes per layer, and a single output node.
+Nodes in the densely connected layer had a `relu` activation function and the output node had a linear activation function, as we were predominantly performing a regression task (note a few of the initial predictor-response sets were also used to train classification models of stock prices simply going "up" or "down").
+After the initial models were trained, these hyperparameters were systematically varied and performance was measured (see below).

-##### Stocks:
+The models were optimized using the `adam` optimizer.
+To avoid overfitting, dropout was performed on the input as well as on each densely connected layer.
+The percent dropout at each layer was another hyperparameter that was systematically tested in the range of 0.0-0.7.

+##### Model performance on single predictor datasets

 ###### American Stocks: